Agent M4: Riordan St. James

 “To be the only man in the world with the ability to attract and repel objects with his hands?
 To be one of The D.I.R.E.
 Agency’s super agents?
 Damn straight, I’m okay with that.”

-The man knew what he wanted when it came to his career.
+When it came to his career, the man knew what he wanted.
 It didn’t sound like Riordan had made a forced decision out of some sense of loyalty to Mitchell.
 If he lacked self-confidence as Mitchell said, his assurance proved a step in the right direction.